Olsro/ipodclickwheelgamespreservationproject/README.md

 Your iPod need to be Windows formatted because the Virtual Machine is a Windows one, thus cannot sync any Mac pod.

 ### Can I transfer all games at once ?
 Unfortunately, we noticed that Apple limits each device to contain content only from 5 different Apple IDs.
-Since games are authed from different accounts, you will reach this limit if you try to sync all of the games at once so you will need to choose only a subset of this collection to use on your iPod at the same time.
+Since games are authed from different accounts, you may reach this limit if you try to sync all of the games at once so you will need to choose only a subset of this collection to use on your iPod at the same time.

 ## Changelog
 ### Version 1 (2024-10-11)